 The following options are the most valuable for this migration scenario:

-• Set Maximum concurrent migrations.
-If the Source server has enough server resources, set this parameter based on the bandwidth guideline of three (3) mailboxes per 1MBPS of bandwidth.
-Therefore, for example, if there is a 10MBPS connection, we recommend setting the maximum concurrent migrations parameter to be 30.
-If the Source server has very few available server resources (e.g., it is running low on memory or it has a very high CPU utilization), we recommend setting this value to a lower number to avoid overwhelming the Source server with requests.
+Set Maximum concurrent migrations.
+If the Source server has enough server resources, set this parameter based on the bandwidth guideline of three (3) mailboxes per 1MBPS bandwidth.
+Therefore, if there is a 10MBPS connection, we recommend setting the maximum concurrent migrations parameter to 30.

 Run Verify Credentials